COCharlieUtter/first-test/README.md

 # first-test

-This is a test repositry.
+This is a test repository.
 Can delete.